tesujimath/o-my-soul/content/page/about/index.md

 All Scripture references are quoted from the ESV unless otherwise indicated.

 _O my Soul_ is also available as a podcast.

+Anyone on this journey of loving the Lord and surrendering their life to Jesus is welcome to join the discussion in the [O my Soul community](/community/).